Backup

 BACKUP FREQUENCY

 How often you make a backup naturally depends on how quickly your collection grows.
-If your collection does not change very often there, is no need to do a new backup.
+If your collection does not change very often, there is no need to do a new backup.

-Members are allowed 1 backup per month and other users are allowed 1 backup per year.
-The reason behind this distinction is, that the backup
+Members are allowed 1 backup per month, and other users are allowed 1 backup per year.
+The reason behind this distinction is that the backup operation is very costly to perform, as it requires many online resources.